-An eBook - outlining the activities of the Y.M.C.A. during the First World War.
-The book is illustrated with picture postcards and posters from the conflict.
-Included in the download are 3 FREE Great War YMCA publications - also presented as eBooks.
+Here is an eBook that outlines the activities of the Y.M.C.A. during the First World War.
+The book is illustrated with YMCA picture postcards and posters produced during the conflict.
+Included in the download are three FREE publications about the Associations leaders and activities.

 Please click here for

 See The Daily Mail War Postcards page for an informative new 80-page illustrated digital book (eBook) about this extraordinary series of 176 First World War picture postcards.

 You also receive three FREE eBooks relating to the 'Battle of the Somme' - when you buy The Daily Mail War Postcards eBook.

 "For those interested in all aspects of the First World War, particularly visual and contemporary evidence, this eBook collection of pictures, maps and text is an excellent resource.
 Being able to read newspapers of the period and seeing the cartographic and photographic evidence provides an authentic experience.
 The official postcards from the Daily Mail will provide, for some, the reminders of a dreadful war that our parents and grandparents were familiar with."